jasonjac2/OneMoreWiki/Search-Commands.md

 > ![Search and Replace dialog](images/SearchAndReplace.png)

-If the _Replace with_ text contains the string \n then that is replaced with a Newline character.
+If the _Replace with_ text contains the sequence \n then that is replaced with a Newline character.
+For example, replacing text with "one\ntwo" will result in two lines as follows:

+   one
+   two

 ## Search and Copy/Move (Alt + F)
 Searches for keywords across pages and copies or moves selected pages (Alt + F) to another section